15 Amazing Things to Do In New Hampshire in Winter

 Bretton Woods during a New Hampshire winter

-If you’re looking to really get off the beaten path, the North Country awaits.
-Renting a snowmobile from a spot like Tall Timbers will allow you to travel miles and miles through snowy trails with scenic mountain views of Vermont, Maine, Canada and New Hampshire.
-You’ll ride through both public and private land (even some maple syrup farms!), and over roads inaccessible to vehicles.
-On behalf of the local residents, please obey the rules of the trail!
+On behalf of the local residents, it’s important to obey the rules of the trail.
 Finish the night over dinner and a bucket of brews at The Buckrub Pub, and you might even be able to catch a glimpse of a moose on the way home!

-Stand in awe of the Ice Castles
+Stand in awe of New Hampshire’s Ice Castles

 Hit the slopes